kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 As announced in the 5.4 release notes, the 6.0 release includes the following breaking changes:

-- NodeAgent CRD and inline NodeAgents in the Logging resource have been removed
+- NodeAgent CRD and inline NodeAgents in the Logging resource have been removed.
+See [migration tips](#nodeagent-migration).
-- hostTailer cannot be configured from the Helm chart anymore.
+- hostTailer cannot be configured from the Helm chart anymore, [use hosttailers instead](#hosttailer-migration).

 For details, see the [deprecation notice for 5.4](#upcoming-deprecations-and-breaking-changes).
 Note that 5.4.0 remains officially supported until October 6.
 (If needed, patch releases from community contributions for version 5.4.0 will be supported even after 6th of October.)